FrelliBB/marshmallow-code-test/README.md

 - `Robot` Accepts `Direction` instructions and ties the above two together to orchestrate navigation.
 Can generate the status report of the process.

+#### Assumptions

+- If the Robot's starting position is on an oil patch, that patch is automatically cleaned.
+- There can only be a single oil patch at a specified co-ordinate, any duplicate oil patch co-ordinates in the request are ignored.

 ### Immutability

 All domain objects are immutable and thus cannot be changed once initialized.
 Any methods that would change the state of